top of page

 Anterior shoulder instability, characterized by laxity of the anterior capsule, is often associated with issues in the posterior shoulder capsule, significantly impacting the shoulder's kinetic chain.

-When the posterior shoulder capsule tightens, it influences the function of the Inferior Glenohumeral Ligament (IGHL).
-The IGHL plays a vital role in maintaining the shoulder's position within the joint, acting as a supportive hammock or sling for the humerus (humeral head).
-If the IGHL is not functioning properly, the position of the arm shifts, potentially leading to a range of impingement issues (1, 2).
+When the posterior shoulder capsule tightens, it influences the Inferior Glenohumeral Ligament (IGHL) function.
+The IGHL maintains the shoulder's position within the joint, acting as a supportive hammock or sling for the humerus (humeral head).
+If the IGHL is not functioning properly, the arm's position shifts, potentially leading to a range of impingement issues (1, 2).

 The glenohumeral joint showcases intriguing fascial connections.
 For instance, the subscapular fascia is continuous with the rhomboid fascia, which subsequently inserts into the glenohumeral joint.
 Any constraints or forces produced along this fascial line have the potential to impact the functionality of the glenohumeral joint (1).